MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/cost-price-resolution-sales.md

 ---
-title: Resolve cost prices on estimates and actuals - lite
+title: Resolve cost prices on project estimates and actuals
-description: This topic provides information about how cost prices on estimates and actuals are resolved.
+description: This topic provides information about how cost prices on project estimates and actuals are resolved.
 author: rumant
 manager: Annbe
 ms.date: 10/13/2020